cupOJoseph/Thermal-comfort-computer-vision/index.md

 Another useful product of thermal comfort prediction is the ability to create micro-controlled environments for the workplace.
 This can be envisioned as a worker's desk that has it's own heating/cooling vent and a camera that predicts the worker's thermal comfort.

+# Related Work
+There have been many studies on the Thermal Comfort of both people and animals.
+Studies have used Thermal Comfort as an indicator of the observed person's happiness in their environment.
+This research is important to office designers and car manufacturers, who want to maximize happiness of people in their spaces.

+Recently, there have been more energy efficient buildings which rely on new methods for cooling/heating.
+To test different systems effectiveness there has been [research using the building inhabitants' thermal comfort as an indicator of effectiveness](https://www.sciencedirect.com/science/article/pii/S0360132311002800).
+Specifically in subtropical climates which tend to be hot and humid, like southeast Asia, the invention of air conditioning has [been called by the previous Prime Minister of Singapore](https://www.vox.com/2015/3/23/8278085/singapore-lee-kuan-yew-air-conditioning) "one of the signal inventions of history."
+Because of this there is a significant interest in [research on optimizing the energy use and effectiveness of cooling systems in those areas](https://www.sciencedirect.com/science/article/pii/S0306261907001602).

+# Approach
 ### About our dataset
 We compiled a dataset with roughly 2000+ color and thermal headshots of people.
 We used a Raspberry Pi camera (color) and a Flir Lepton 3 infrared camera (thermal) to take the images.
 The two cameras were positioned side-by-side, with the lenses roughly an inch apart.
 When we captured a headshot of a person, we saved 10 consecutive frames from both cameras.
 This gave us 10 color and 10 thermal images within the span of a second for each person.
 Additonally, when we surveyed a person, we asked them to fill out a short questionnaire asking what they think the temperature is, and what their thermal comfort level is with regard to the temperature.
 As a result, we have labeled data that can be used for machine learning to predict thermal comfort level.